-- (a) the mover has started their right of reply in relation to the motion; and - (b) the Chairperson has started putting the motion.
+- (a) The mover has started their right of reply in relation to the motion; and - (b) The Chairperson has started putting the motion.

-23. Revocation or alteration of resolutions
+24. Revocation or alteration of resolutions

-23.1 Member may move revocation of a decision
+24.1 Member may move revocation of a decision

-A member may give the chief executive a notice of motion for the revocation or alteration of all or part of a previous resolution of the council, subordinate body, local or community board.
+A member may give the chief executive a notice of motion for the revocation or alteration of all or part of a previous resolution of the community board.
 The notice must set out:

-- (a) The resolution or part of the resolution which the member proposes to revoke or alter; - (b) The meeting date when the resolution was passed; - (c) The motion, if any, which the member proposes to replace it with; and - (d) Sufficient information as to satisfy the decision-making provisions of sections 77-82 of the Local Government Act 2002.
+- (a) The resolution or part of the resolution which the member proposes to revoke or alter; - (b) The meeting date when the resolution was passed; - (c) The motion, if any, which the member proposes to replace it with; and - (d) Sufficient information to satisfy the decision-making provisions of sections 77-82 of the LGA 2002.